DiegoDerksen/diegoderksen.github.io/_posts/2024-04-22-MDE Alers to Excel.md

     File name should be: Report - Anti Virus Alerts @{formatDateTime(utcNow(), 'dd-MM-yyyy')}.xlsx`

-    File Content: use Experssion with: Null
+    File Content: use a expression with: Null

 1. Create a new step to create table
     Location should be the same location as step 6